Overview

 mini_bento_protoThe Mini Bento Arm is a 3D printable robotic arm designed specifically for education and take home rehabilitation applications.
 Building off the success of the full-scale Bento Arm (which has been used extensively as a robotic prosthesis for myoelectric training and research), the 1/3 scale Mini Bento Arm provides many of the same features for a fraction of the cost.
 The XL330-M288-T actuators from Robotis are used in the arm to provide up to 4 movements and include joint feedback that can be used for sensory feedback or machine learning.
 The arm can be controlled through a computer via our brachI/Oplexus software or directly via the onboard OpenRB-150 controller through an Arduino interface.

-The following trailer video gives a sneak peak of the Mini Bento Arm and some of the things it can do:
+The following trailer video of the Mini Bento Arm shows off some of the things it can do:

 Acknowledgements: